-- Teaching Certificate in Matching Area (Early Childhood, Childhood)

-- Transcripts from all previous colleges attended (3.00 GPA is the working standard)
+- 2. Transcripts from all previous colleges attended (3.0 GPA out of 4.0 is the working standard)

 - 3. References (2)

 - a.
 Ability to do graduate work

 - b.
 Success as a teacher

 - 4. Interview

 - 5. Writing sample

 - 6. Additional information, if requested by program director.

-DIFF 510 3

-Technology for Educators and Counselors

-EDUC 500 3

-Research Methods

-READ 501 3

-Theories and Foundations of Literacy

-READ 510 3

-Children's Literature

-READ 520 3

-Language Arts

-READ 540 (offered on SBU campus only) 3

-Supervision and Curriculum Issues in Literacy

-READ 560 3

-Literacy in the Content Areas

-READ 570 3

-Assessment and Diagnosis of Literacy

-READ 575 3

-Literacy Instruction for Individuals and Small Groups - Childhood

-READ 580 3

-Clinical Practicum in Literacy - Childhood

-READ 599 Literacy Coaching Internship
+DIFF 510 3 Differentiated Instructional Strategies EDUC 500 3 Research Methods READ 501 3 Theories and Foundations of Literacy READ 510 3 Children's Literature READ 520 3 Language Arts READ 540 (offered on SBU campus only) 3 Supervision and Curriculum Issues in Literacy READ 550 3 Literacy Instruction for Linguistically and Culturally Diverse Learners READ 560 3 Literacy in the Content Areas READ 570 3 Assessment and Diagnosis of Literacy READ 575 3 Literacy Instruction for Individuals and Small Groups - Childhood 0 READ 580 3 Clinical Practicum in Literacy - Childhood READ 599 0 Literacy Coaching Internship